Last Updated On

 Wooden pallets don't have this safeguard, and not only can excess moisture make these pallets heavier and more difficult to transport, as in the example above, moisture acts as a great conduit for bacterial and mould growth.

-Hot and dry climates
+Plastic Pallets In Hot And dry climates

 At the opposite end of the climate scale, very hot and dry climates have the potential to damage wooden pallets.
 As moisture leaves wooden pallets in these environments, the wood can warp, twist and crack, potentially damaging the nailing joints that hold them together, and compromise the pallet's overall strength.